Unleavened Faith Logo

 Hebrews 11:1-3

-Our faith, our belief and trust in God, is what makes what we hope for real, gives them substance.
-Our faith, trust, and belief, in God and his word: living it, giving all for it, willing to die due to it, is the evidence of those things we preach that are yet unseen.
+Our faith, our belief, and trust in God is what makes what we hope for real, gives it substance.
+Our faith in God and his word: living it, giving all for it, willing to die due to it, is the evidence of those things we preach that are yet unseen.

 Hebrews 11:4 By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh.